 Then in December 2019, Covid-19 landed.
 What slowly began in China, spread like a wild fire across all continents.
 Even to the most remote parts of the world.
 In the beginning, I was hopeful and confident that “this is just a phase.
 It’ll pass soon”, but as we’re moving into the final months of the year, something in me has changed.
 Although still positive about the future (we’re humans, we’ll adapt), my “traveling mind” has been forced to transform into something else.
 I’ve come to see my reality in a different light – and with that also change the perception of myself.
 Not an easy thing to do.

 Travel will recover.
 Nobody knows when for sure, but my best answer would be; “in stages”.
 Sometimes, we’ll be able to travel whereas other times, we’d need to respect the circumstances and restrictions and stay home.
 While domestic travel will recover sooner, international travel will probably not pick up before 1-2 years from now.
-That’s my prediction backed up by other professionals in the industry.
+That’s my prediction, which is also backed up by other professionals in the industry.

 There’ll be a new sense of purpose when it comes to travel.
 If we choose to go far away, it has to be with good reason – or a purpose.
 Personally, I’d LOVE to travel to California or South Africa soon (perhaps even more because I can’t?!), but I have no business there, apart from soaking up the sun and feeling the sense of freedom and adventure.
 In my book, that’s big.
 Still, it’s not important enough for me to take the risk.

-I believe staying home and “going local” is the smartest thing to do for a good long while to come – thus, I’ll focus more on local travel in here moving forward.
+I believe staying home and “going local” is the smartest thing to do for a good long while to come.
 This blog will be a sweet memory of what was, but also a helping hand for travellers to arrive comfortably in “the new normal”.

 I believe countries all over the world will be more careful in opening up the gates, so to speak.
 Many people who dreamt of getting married at a beach in Bali or under the Tuscan sun in Italy, will have to think in alternatives – or at least accept new terms.